 From 1840 City Directory

-This map from the very first City Directory shows a “contemplated” development–dubbed City Point.
+This map from the very first City Directory shows a “contemplated” development—dubbed City Point.
 Cf. maps above & below for actual depictions of Oyster Point from this era.
-The planner [G. Hallock?] shows the West River salt marsh filled with roads, but an angled road & bridge to West Haven [i.e. Kimberly] is not envisioned.
+The planner [G. Hallock?] shows the West River salt marsh filled with roads, but an angled road & bridge to West Haven [i.e. Kimberly Ave] is not envisioned.
 The proposed development essentially covers all of Hallock’s land from Spring St. southward.
 The “Contemplated Wharf” at the end of City Point instead would become site of discharge pipe for raw sewage.
-Approximately 160 years later the pipe would become the foundation for the present City Point pier.
+Approximately 160 years later the pipe would become the foundation for the present City Point pier, at the Sound School.
 “A member of the board mentioned that a young gentleman was desirous of compiling a directory and affixing numbers to buildings in the City.”
 [Nov.12, 1839 meeting of the Court of Common Council, predecessor of the Board of Aldermen].
 This map was in the front of city directories for much of the 1840s.

 1846 Harbor Survey